New Zealand plans legislation to require Facebook and Google to pay for news - ExBulletin

 The new bill will be put to a vote in parliament and is expected to be approved by a majority of the ruling Labor Party.

-Australia will introduce legislation in 2021 giving the government powers to force internet companies to negotiate content supply contracts with media outlets.
-A review released last week by the Australian government found it to be largely effective.
+Australia will introduce legislation in 2021 giving the government powers to allow internet companies to negotiate content supply agreements with media outlets.
+A review released by the Australian government last week found it to be largely effective.

 |